feobaby/ctd-luna/README.md

 # Description

-Git is hard, CTD is the best platform to learn and to grow, and to make some friends!
+Git is hard, CTD is the best platform to learn and to grow, and to make some friends!!!